 Note: The exhaust fan for the head has been installed before shipment.

-Your Nature's Head™ comes with most of the items necessary for completion of your installation.
+Your NATURE’S HEAD® composting toilet comes with most of the items necessary for completion of your installation.
 The outside vent is not included because each application is different and many will require a different vent.
 Please see the venting section of our instructions for additional tips and suggestions.
 Feel free to contact us by email or phone with any questions you have concerning your installation.

-Some installations may require increased hose lengths which are supplied on a per foot basis.
-PVC pipe which may be obtained at most home improvement stores may also be substituted for longer hose sections.
+Some installations may require increased hose lengths which may be purchased on a per foot basis.
+PVC pipe, which may be obtained at most home improvement or hardware stores, may also be substituted for longer hose sections.

-For floor construction other than wood a different type mounting bolts may be required.
-If the installation is in a basement or other concrete floor, many customers have found it convenient to mount the toilet to a section of plywood rather than trying to drill masonry.
+For floor construction other than wood, a different type of mounting bolt may be required.
+If the installation is in a basement or on another concrete floor, many customers have found it convenient to mount the toilet to a section of plywood rather than trying to drill masonry.
 The plywood can be placed on the concrete floor and painted or varnished for appearance.

 If regular household current is available (110 volts), the head can be powered by a 12 volt transformer or wall adapter.
-These are available from Nature’s Head.
+These may be purchased from Nature’s Head, Inc.

-Some type of composting material will be required.
-The most commonly used material is peat moss which is available at most garden stores or home improvement stores such as Lowes and Home Depot.
+Some type of composting medium is required.
+The most commonly used material is sphagnum peat moss (organic) which is available at most garden stores or home improvement stores such as Lowe’s or Home Depot.
 It is usually available in a shrink-wrapped 3 ft cubic bale for $8 to $10.
-This quantity of peat moss will sustain use of the head for a year or longer.
+This quantity of sphagnum peat moss should sustain use of the head for a year or longer.
+The sphagnum peat moss should be organic, no additives.
+DO NOT use MIRACLE-GRO peat moss, as it is enriched with plant food.

 Coconut fiber (also referred to as coir brick) is also an acceptable composting medium.
 However, it is more costly and less readily available.
-It may be obtained at hydroponic gardening outlets.
+It may be obtained at hydroponic gardening outlets or online,

-When locating your new Nature's Head, be certain to allow enough room for the toilet to function and be serviced.
+When locating your new NATURE’S HEAD®, be certain to allow enough room for the toilet to function and be serviced.
 Be sure that the lid will open fully.
 You must also be certain that the bowl has enough room to tilt rearward to allow for its removal and for the removal of the liquid tank.
-If mounted against a wall or bulkhead allow a minimum of 2 inches between the back of the toilet and the wall.
+If mounted against a wall or bulkhead, allow a maximum of 1½ inches between the back of the toilet and the wall.

 The unit must be vented to the outside of your cabin whether it is a boat, RV, truck, or vacation property.
 This helps keep your bathroom smelling fresh, and allows for proper growth of beneficial bacteria which facilitates the composting process.

 Due to the variety of ventilation choices available, the external vent has not been provided.
-Mushroom vents, solar vents, and clamshell type vents are commonly used for venting to the exterior.
-The unit may be vented horizontally or vertically through the roof, wall, or the floor.
+Mushroom vents, solar vents, and the PVC vent assembly are commonly used for venting to the exterior.
+A complete PVC kit may be purchased from Nature’s Head.
+The unit may be vented vertically through the roof, or most common horizontally through the wall, or down through the floor.
 Rubber hose adapters which connect directly to your toilet and the outside vent flange are provided.
-For installations in homes, cabins, and other permanent structures the venting can be placed horizontally through the wall with 1 ¼ inch PVC pipe.
+For installations in homes, cabins, and other permanent structures the venting can be placed horizontally through the wall with 1¼ inch PVC pipe.
 The outside vent can be as simple as a PVC pipe with a 90 degree elbow pointing down to prevent wind and water entering into the toilet.
-Attaching screen over the opening is recommended.
+Attaching screen (not provided) over the opening is recommended.
 This will prevent the entry of insects into the system.
 Any mesh fabric such as window screen or nylon netting will provide an adequate insect barrier.
-A mushroom vent may be used in place of the PVC elbow and has a built in screen.

-If a sharp 90 degree turn from the fan housing is needed, a 1¼ inch PVC street elbow may be used to achieve a proper configuration.
-Installations on boats and RV's are easily managed with the stainless steel mushroom vent with the built in screen and adjustable top which is self-sealing.
+If a sharp 90 degree turn from the fan housing is needed, a 1¼ inch PVC street elbow (not provided) may be used to achieve a proper configuration.
+Installations on boats and RV’s are easily managed with the stainless steel mushroom vent with the built in screen and adjustable top which is self-sealing.
 The hose adapter provided with the toilet would be placed inside under the vent.
-On many boats the pump-out fitting can be removed and the mushroom vent mounted over the existing hole.
+On many boats, the pump-out fitting can be removed and the mushroom vent mounted over the existing hole.
 The venting hose provided with the unit will attach directly to the adapter.
-Clamping is not necessary on the connection for the head, and normally not necessary on the exterior connecter.
-With an overhead connection, you may find it necessary to clamp this end depending on the amount of support provided for the vent hose.
-If the hose is supported properly, you will probably not need a clamp.
-The vent hose must be attached to the housing which has the fan inside it.
-The unit is designed to pull fresh air through the head and ventilate it outside.
-If you disassemble the fan housing, always check to be certain that the fan is blowing out of the vent before re-attaching the vent hose.

 A simple 12 volt computer muffin fan drawing less than 2 amp hours (12 volt power) in 24 hours is the only power required for this unit.
 The power plug, a single pin attachment with a wire length of 6 feet, is also included.
 The “single pin” power supply will plug into the receptacle on the FAN housing.
 It may be necessary to extend the length of the connecting wire.